Exupery/ShardCounter/README.md

 * /shardcounter ? or /shardcounter help - Prints the command list

 ## TODOs
-* add ability to change size
+* ability to change size
-* add option to customize display of "empty" shards
+* option to customize display of "empty" shards
-* add option for vertical display
+* option for vertical display
+* animations for zero to one and one to zero shards